maryferrer/maryferrer.github.io/README.md

-# maryferrer.github.io
+# My first portfolio website.
-Mary Ferrer's website on GitHub.
+Mary Ferrer's website V1 on GitHub.
 Check out my current projects and let me know what you think!
+Built with HTML and CSS.